MuhammadHammad001/Multiplier-using-Russian-Peasent-algorithm/README.md

 ## Results
-Using the testbench `tbMultiplier`, I multiplied multiple numbers.
-By observing the waveform, we see that it takes maximum of 16 cycles to multiply two numbers of size of 16 bits each.
-Please refer to the following waveform, in which I multiply 45 with 40 which takes 16 cycles to produce the final result.
+Using the testbench `tbMultiplier`, we multiplied multiple numbers.
+By observing the waveform, we see that it takes maximum of **`16 cycles` to multiply two numbers of size of 16 bits each**.
+Please refer to the following waveform, in which we multiplied 45 with 40 which takes **`8 cycles`** to produce the final result.

 <img src="others/imgs/result40x45.png"  width="950">